langroid/langroid/CONTRIBUTING.md

 When done with these, commit and push to github and submit the PR.
 If this is an ongoing PR, just push to github again and the PR will be updated.

-It's Strongly recommended to use the `gh` command-line utility when working with git.
+It is strongly recommended to use the `gh` command-line utility when working with git.
 Read more [here](docs/development/github-cli.md).